 Gunner Eric Johnson was captured in Watou on 30th May, although we don’t know the circumstances or whether he was captured in the Cartland ambush.
 It is likely that Gunner Leonard Stringer was also captured in this area, as his family are aware that he was captured in a German ambush while ‘hiding in a ditch’.

 Lance Bombardier West

-My father, Eric West, now promoted to the rank of Lance Bombardier, probably made further progress towards Poperinghe as his date of capture was 31st May 1940.
+My father, Eric West, now promoted to the rank of Lance Bombardier, probably made further slightly further progress towards Poperinghe as his date of capture was 31st May 1940.
+However, the site of his capture was given in his military record as Watou.
 He states on his Liberation Questionnaire that he was captured alongside Sgt.
 Major Goddard.
 There is a family legend that during this time, when he had no officers with him, he encountered a German tank which he engaged with a hand grenade, but like most of his story it is impossible to confirm.

 My father’s Liberation Questionnaire showing his date of capture as 31st May 1940 in Belgium.

 Captain Tony Cartland

 Nearby to Watou, Major Ronald Cartland’s brother, Captain J.A.H.
 (Tony) Cartland was also serving in the British Army.
 He had been killed the day before his brother, on the 29th May 1940, holding a rearguard trench to the north of Ypres.
 Surrounded and outnumbered the Germans had signalled to him to surrender but he replied he would ‘fight to the last‘.
 Although wounded he fought on until killed by a rifle shot.